civol/HDLRuby/tuto/tutorial_sw.md

  * Second, parallel implementation of algorithms requires much more chip area than sequential ones.
 This is expensive, and there are some physical limitations with the size of a chip.

  * Third, while faster in theory, parallel implementations may end slower than sequential ones in practice.
-This is because, the large a combinatorial circuit is, the longer its delays are.
+This is because, the larger a combinatorial circuit is, the longer its delays are.

 Now, the big question is: how do we know which part of our circuit would better be parallel?

 > Unfortunately, the best answer is the designer's experience.

-Indeed, some design tools can choose for yourself, but the solution they give may not match your expectations.
+Indeed, some design tools can decide for you, but the solution they give may not match your expectations.
 For HDLRuby, the idea is to let the designer decide but help him with as easy to use as possible sequential and parallel constructs.

 #### That's all for this section!

-That was short this time because almost all have been already said in the previous sessions.
+That was short this time because almost all had been already said in the previous sessions.
 But now it is time to go past the sequencers and dive into real RTL design.